 Motivation is the desire or willingness to do something.
 It’s what drives us to get up in the morning, go to work, complete a project, and take steps to preserve our health.
 Psychologists recognize two types of motivation: extrinsic and intrinsic.
 As the name implies, extrinsic motivation comes from outside yourself.
 For example, a loved one tells you that you need to start exercising or your family physician puts pressure on you to lift weights to preserve your dwindling muscle strength and mass.
 Likewise, you might go in for a bone density study and discover you have osteopenia and learn that you have to exercise to avoid osteoporosis.

-These external motivators are valid reasons to begin exercising but these factors are extrinsic and extrinsic motivation is less likely to keep you working out longer term.
+These external motivators are valid reasons to begin exercising but these factors are extrinsic and extrinsic motivation is less likely to keep you working out long term.
 The reason?
 Because you’re doing it to please other people, you’re motivated by something external to yourself.
 Another example of extrinsic exercise motivation is working out to lose weight or change your body type to fit someone else’s standard of beauty or to follow the latest fashion trend.

-In contrast, intrinsic motivation is desire that comes from within and is independent of outside influences or the desire to conform to someone else’s standards or expectations.
+In contrast, intrinsic motivation is a desire that comes from within and is independent of outside influences or the desire to conform to someone else’s standards or expectations.
 When you’re intrinsically motivated to exercise, you do it because exercise makes you feel good and provides internal satisfaction.
 You enjoy the energy it gives you and relish the feeling you get when you lift a heavy weight or make it through a tough, high-intensity interval session.
 You also enjoy the endorphin boost you get afterward.
 Exercise becomes its own reward and is unrelated to anything outside yourself.
 Sure, you appreciate the body fat you’re losing and the muscle definition you’re gaining but you’d keep doing it even in the absence of these rewards.

 Which form of exercise motivation do you think will serve you better?
 It’s not hard to see how being intrinsically motivated works in your favor.
 When exercise becomes rewarding, regardless of whether you’re pleasing other people by doing it, you’re more likely to make it a long-term habit.